oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 ## Usage with Digital Credentials {#digital-credentials}

-Digital credentials can be used to authenticate a user.
-This example flow shows how and the DC API can be incorporated into this spec.
+Digital credentials (stored in wallets) can be used to authenticate a user.
+This example flow shows how they can be incorporated into this spec using DC API/OpenId4VP.

 ~~~ ascii-art
 User            First Party Client        IdP              Wallet/DC API       Verifier